spheronFdn/fns/README.md

 Overall, this code block demonstrates how to use the FNSlib to retrieve the content associated with a FNS name.
 It is a crucial feature of the FNSlib, enabling users to easily retrieve content associated with FNS names on the FEVM chain.
 */
+/* FNS name fetching
+To get the FNS name attached to an address
+*/
+/*
+The code block below is used to retrieve the FNS name associated with an address on the FEVM chain.
+Here is an explanation of how it works:
+*/
+const address = "0x562937835cdD5C92F54B94Df658Fd3b50A68ecD5";
+const node = await FNSInstance.getNameNode(address);
+const name = await FNSInstance.getAddrName(node);
+/* juan.fil */
+/*
+The getNameNode function is used to retrieve the node associated with an address.
+The node variable will contain the node associated with the provided address.
+This node can then be used to retrieve the FNS name associated with it.

+The getAddrName function takes a node as input and retrieves the FNS name associated with it.
+The name variable will contain the FNS name associated with the provided node.

+Overall, this code block demonstrates how to use the FNSlib to retrieve the FNS name associated with an address on the FEVM chain.
+It is a useful feature that enables users to easily retrieve FNS names associated with specific addresses.
+*/
 /* Get Name from Address */
 const node = await FNSInstance.getNameNode(address);
 const name = await FNSInstance.getAddrName(node);